-This PC heat monitor can also shut down the system automatically if the computer temperature gets too hot.
-Free Core temp windows 10 is an easy means to keep an eye on CPU temp and prevent overheating.
+This PC heat monitor can shut down the system automatically if the computer temperature gets too hot.
+Free Core temp Windows 10 download is an easy means to keep an eye on CPU temp and prevent overheating.

 Core Temp Overview

 After you download Core temp, its installation procedure is very simple.
 However, this free CPU temp monitor is ad-supported.
 So when you open the Core temp installation setup, it downloads third-party components as well.

 But if you pay a little attention you can exclude these options while installing Core temp on Windows 10.